nacloos/baba-is-ai/README.md

 ```
 python baba/play.py --env two_room-break_stop-make_win
 ```
 The env argument specifies the id of the environment.
-Use the arrow keys to move the agent.
+Once the game open, you can use the arrow keys to move the agent.

 You can also create a gym enviromnent object.
 ```python